 Is a VPN better than a VPS?

-VPNs and VPS are not interchangeable.
+A VPN and a VPS aren't interchangeable.
 Why?
-Because VPNs are used to secure your online activity, whereas a VPS is a type of server you can rent out to host other servers, websites, games and the like.
+VPNs are used to secure your online activity, whereas a VPS is a type of server you can rent out to host other servers, websites, games and the like.

 Is a VPS more secure than a VPN?